AssemblyAI/assemblyai-cli/README.md

 ### Windows

-The CLI is available on Windows either via Scool or by script.
+The CLI is available on Windows either via Scoop or by script.

 Via Scoop: